uala/uala-react-forms/rfcs/proposal/0001-uala-react-form.md

 Goals and features we want to achieve and support:

 - custom opt-in validation (via either validation schemas like Yup or just validation functions), initial/default values;
-- no UI dependencies :heart:;, allow custom input components in order to support virtually any L&F, theme, etc. ;
+- no UI dependencies :heart:, allow custom input components in order to support virtually any L&F, theme, etc. ;
 - clean, understandable and short syntax, which includes having as much auto-wiring as possible and usage of either HOCs (Higher Order Components) or hooks or both whenever we can.